hmcts/opal-frontend/README.md

 ## Build

-Run `yarn:build:ssr` to build the project.
+Run `yarn build:ssr` to build the project.
 The build artifacts will be stored in the `dist/opal-frontend` directory.
 This compiles both the node.js server-side code and angular code.

 ## Code style